 We now have better tools for recording which enable everyone to capture detailed information of the carvings and their contexts quickly and accurately.
 This technology is evolving rapidly, and there may well be new developments over the next few years that we can experiment within this project.

-We are working with trained Community Teams across Scotland to record over 2000 prehistoric carved rocks.
-The Teams will be documenting panels that are already known, many of which have very limited accessible information, as well as looking for unrecorded rock art.
-We are using the same methods to record each rock art panel.
-This will enable us to compare and analyse the carvings, and to produce detailed information available for research, management, and public interest.
+Between 2017 and 2021 we worked with trained Community Teams across Scotland to investigate and record over 1600 prehistoric carved rocks.
+The Teams documented panels that are already known, many of which had very limited accessible information, and also searched for unrecorded rock art.
+We used the same methods to record each rock art panel.
+This enabled us to compare and analyse the carvings, and produce detailed information available for research, management, and public interest.

 The most important rule for rock art documentation is that it should be entirely non-destructive.
 Rock art is a very fragile resource and any impact on it contributes to its decay.
-Our recording methods are built on previous experience with similar community initiatives, such as the Northumberland and Durham Rock Art Project (NADRAP), and the Carved Stones Investigations: Rombalds Moor Project.
+Our recording methods were built on previous experiences with similar community initiatives, such as the Northumberland and Durham Rock Art Project (NADRAP), and the Carved Stones Investigations: Rombalds Moor Project.
 You can find out more about these projects on the England’s Rock Art website.
-Our methods include:
+Our methods included:

 Finding rock art is very rewarding, but often quite difficult!
 In this section we offer a few tips that may help you find those 'hidden' panels.